clevertree/audio-source/README.md

 * Add, edit, and delete notes and tracks
 * Recursively play-back note tracks
 * Note velocity, duration, sample key ranges
-* OOP-oriented Instruments and Effects can be wraped in each other to build complex presets
+* OOP-oriented Instruments and Effects can be wrapped in each other to build complex presets
 * Hierarchical track views
 * Works on any modern browser on any phone, tablet or pc